Contents

 • VIP customers (you decide who counts)

 Everything else can run on automation.
-These five categories get human eyes immediately.
-No exceptions, no clever workaround rules, no “AI suggested” drafts.
+These categories get human eyes immediately, with no clever workaround rules and no “AI suggested” drafts.
+Good AI flags these.
+Better AI knows to stay out of the conversation entirely once they’re flagged.

+You don’t need to roll out all seven on day one.
 In fact, please don’t.
-The teams that actually succeed with AI start narrow, prove the value, expand.
-The ones that try to automate everything at once end up with chaos and a bot that confidently quotes the wrong return policy.
+The teams that succeed with AI start narrow, prove the value, and expand.
+The ones that try to automate everything at once end up with chaos and a bot confidently quoting the wrong return policy.

 Your action plan: